Signatures of rigidity and second sound in dipolar supersolids

-There is a plethora of intriguing future research directions which can be pursued.
-Specifically, it merits further investigation to establish stronger connections between the decay rate of supersolid crystal oscillations and the underlying superfluid properties, such as the superfluid fraction~\cite{Biagioni_measurement_2024}.
-This could be achieved by developing alternative effective models capable of more accurately capturing the motion of the crystals and offering improved estimates of elastic parameters related to their rigidity~\cite{poli_excitations_2024}.
-In this context, understanding the role of finite temperature effects--e.g., by employing suitably modified versions of the eGPE~\cite{sanchez_heating_2023}--may shed light on how thermal fluctuations influence the decay rate and collective drift velocity of the crystal following a phase imprinting.
+Further study is needed to connect the decay rate of supersolid crystal oscillations and the underlying superfluid properties~\cite{Biagioni_measurement_2024}, e.g. by developing alternative effective models, capturing more accurately the crystals motion and their rigidity~\cite{poli_excitations_2024}.
+In this context, understanding the role of temperature effects--e.g., by employing suitably modified versions of the eGPE~\cite{sanchez_heating_2023}--may shed light on how thermal fluctuations influence the decay rate and collective drift velocity of the crystal.
+Finally, higher-dimensional generalizations to nucleate vortices beyond magnetostirring~\cite{prasad_instability_2019,Klaus2022,bland_vortices_2023,casotti_observation_2024,poli2024synchronization}, e.g. by exploiting the snake instability for vortex dipole formation~\cite{prep}, or ring dark solitons decaying into vortex necklaces as demonstrated in non-dipolar superfluids~\cite{Theocharis_ring} are desirable.

-Another promising avenue involves exploring phase imprinting protocols in quasi-2D geometries as an alternative way of generating vortices beyond magnetostirring~\cite{prasad_instability_2019,Klaus2022,bland_vortices_2023,casotti_observation_2024,poli2024synchronization}.
-Such a process would exploit the snake instability for vortex dipole nucleation~\cite{prep}, vortex lattice formation as recently observed via rotational protocols~\cite{Klaus2022,bland_vortices_2023}, or ring dark solitons generation, which may decay into vortex necklaces as demonstrated in non-dipolar superfluids~\cite{Theocharis_ring}.
-Such studies would deepen our understanding on topological excitations in supersolids and further enrich the landscape of emergent dipolar phases.

 \paragraph*{\textit {Acknowledgments}.} S.I.M. and G.A.B. would like to thank J. E. Medvedeva and A. V. Chernatynskiy for fruitful discussions on viscoelastic materials.
-S.I.M. acknowledges support from the Missouri University of Science and Technology, Department of Physics, Startup fund.
+S.I.M acknowledges support by the Army Research Office under Award number: W911NF-26-1-A043.
 H.R.S. acknowledges support for ITAMP by the NSF.
 T.B. thanks the Knut and Alice Wallenberg Foundation (GrantNo.
 KAW 2018.0217) and the Swedish Research Council (Grant No. 2022-03654 vr).

 \putbib[Dipolar_Gases]

 \end{bibunit}

 \begin{bibunit}[apsrev4-1]